abu-bakar-nu/nautilus/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 # Nautilus
-Nautilus is an example of an Aerokernel, a very thin kernel-layer exposed (much like Unikernel) directly to a runtime system and/or application.
+Nautilus is an example of an Aerokernel, which is a very thin kernel-layer exposed (much like Unikernel) directly to a runtime system and/or application.
 Aerokernels are suited particularly well for *parallel* runtimes that need fine-grained, explicit control of the machine to squeeze every bit of performance out of it.
 Note that